OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Evaluation Types

-We can evaluate a prediction model by measuring the agreement between the model's prediction and observed outcome status, which means we need data where the outcome status is known.
+We can evaluate a prediction model by measuring the agreement between the model's prediction and observed outcome status, which means we need data where the outcome status is known. \index{evaluating prediction models}

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">For evaluation we must use a different dataset than was used to develop the model, or else we run the risk of favoring models that are over-fitted (see Section \@ref(modelFitting)) and may not perform well for new patients.</div>\EndKnitrBlock{rmdimportant}